hexdee606/e2e-codeceptjs-boilerplate/SECURITY.md

    - **Details to Include:** Please include a description of the vulnerability, steps to reproduce it, and any other relevant information.

 2. **Response Time:**
-   - We aim to respond to all security reports within [X] business days.
+   - We aim to respond to all security reports within 7 business days.
 You will receive an acknowledgment of your report and updates on the status of the vulnerability.

 3. **What to Expect:**
    - Once a vulnerability is confirmed, we will work to resolve it as quickly as possible and release a fix in a new version of the project.
 We will notify you when the fix is released and may include a security advisory in the release notes.